 Try making your own cactus arrangement with these super easy to use paper succulents templates that can be made with the Cricut or just by hand.

-I was originally going to make this project with felt but then had some trouble cutting some of the designs with the rotary blade to averted to using cardstock instead.
+I was originally going to make this project with felt but then had some trouble cutting some of the designs with the rotary blade so I reverted to using cardstock instead.

 (In case you are curious, the problem with the rotary blade is it doesn’t turn for sharp corners all that will and sometimes just cuts off the stem altogether.
 I didn’t have a really sharp fine point blade on hand so didn’t give it a try with that but that might have worked better.
 I did eventually alter the template slightly to create a set for felt.
 Here is the tutorial for felt succulents if you are interested.)

 *this article contains affiliate links for your convenience, see full disclosures here